twy80/toys/README.md

   - SVD (Sinular Value Decomposition) together with a relation with PCA (Principal Component Analsys)

   - SVD of an image file, which results in some sort of image compression

   - Fourier transform (of sound waves), which is an essential concept in signals and systems

-  - Use of OpenAI APIs, which familiarize students with natural language models as in ChatGPT.
+  - Use of OpenAI APIs, which is added here with a hope of familiarizing students with natural language models as in ChatGPT.

 * All the pages and scripts are written in python using the streamlit framework.

 * TWY teaches engineering mathematics, signals and systems, technical writing, etc at Korea University.